 06/20/2014 - Oregon's top NFL Draft-eligible prospects to watch in 2014: 3.
-CB Ifo Ekpre-Olomu, Senior...With opponents forced to try and keep up with the Ducks' high-octane offense, Oregon's defenders are often in position to make big plays - something that Ekpre-Olomu proved quite adept at exploiting in his first season as a starter.
-Athletic, physical and instinctive, Ekpre-Olomu (full name is pronounced ee-fo eck-pray-olo-moo) registered a Pac-12-leading 20 passes defensed in 2012, including four interceptions.
-The former prep safety showed off his big-hitting ability last year, as well, tying for the league-lead with six forced fumbles.
+CB Ifo Ekpre-Olomu, Senior...With opponents forced to try and keep up with the Ducks' high-octane offense, Oregon's defenders are often in position to make big plays - something that Ekpre-Olomu has proven quite adept at doing in earning consecutive First-Team All-Pac-12 honors the past two seasons.
+Athletic, physical and instinctive, Ekpre-Olomu (full name is pronounced ee-fo eck-pray-olo-moo) is a turnover machine, registering 15 takeaways (seven interceptions, seven forced fumbles and one fumble recovery) during this time.

 While competitive and alert, Ekpre-Olomu isn't necessarily the shoo-in first round prospect that his hype may lead one to believe.
 He lacks prototype size and relies on vision, timing and hand-eye coordination rather than extraordinary speed or fluidity to shut down opponents.
 He possesses broad shoulders and a well-built frame, overall and is sound in run-support, traits that could make him one of the country's best all-around cornerbacks but one perhaps best suited to playing the nickel in the NFL. - Rob Rang, NFLDraftScout.com